Windows takes minutes to shut down: Complete guide to fix it

 • Drivers: Update chipset, storage (AHCI/RAID), graphics, and network.
 An unresponsive driver may hold the shutdown.
 Do this from Device Manager or the manufacturer's utilities.

-With branded equipment, proprietary support suites also help.
-Still, avoid installing more utilities than strictly necessary so as not to add resident processes.
+With brand-name equipment, proprietary support suites also help.
+Even so, avoid installing more utilities than strictly necessary to prevent adding unnecessary background processes.

 When the paging file delays the farewell

 The pagefile extends RAM with disk space.
-If the system is configured to clear the paging file on shutdown, the wait can be very long, especially on HDD or if the file is large.
+If the system is configured to clear the pagefile on shutdown , the wait can be very long, especially on an HDD or if the file is large.

-The direct way to avoid it we have already seen: in the Registry, “ClearPageFileAtShutdown=0”.
-With this setting the closure stops emptying the file and it usually shaves off a lot of time.
-Always keep some RAM slack so the system doesn't rely too heavily on the pagefile.
+We've already seen the direct way to prevent this: in the Registry, set “ClearPageFileAtShutdown=0”.
+With this setting, shutdown stops clearing the pagefile and usually saves a significant amount of time.
+Always maintain some RAM availability so the system doesn't rely too heavily on the pagefile.

 What if it also starts very slowly and the apps are laggy?